-- 2.1 There is an important role for our College in helping prevent people in our local community being drawn into terrorism.
-Terrorism includes both violent and non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit. - 2.2 Universities' and Colleges' commitment to freedom of speech and encouragement of debate for the advancement of knowledge means that we have a unique opportunity to be an arena for challenging extremist views and ideologies.
+2.1 There is an important role for our College in helping prevent people in our local community being drawn into terrorism.
+Terrorism includes both violent and non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.

+- 2.2 Universities' and Colleges' commitment to freedom of speech and encouragement of debate for the advancement of knowledge means that we have a unique opportunity to be an arena for challenging extremist views and ideologies.
 However we recognise that there is a risk that some people may use HE & FE institutions as a platform for drawing people into terrorism.
-We take seriously our role in excluding those promoting extremist views that support or are conducive to terrorism.

-- 2.3 As a publicly funded body, we have a duty to comply with relevant legislation and any statutory responsibilities associated with the delivery of education and safeguarding our students. - 2.4 Ofsted guidance states that inspectors will examine: - The provider prepares learners for life in modern Britain by: teaching them how to protect themselves from radicalisation and extremist views; helping to equip them to be responsible, respectful, active citizens who contribute positively to society; developing their understanding of fundamental British values; developing their understanding and appreciation of diversity; celebrating what we have in common; and promoting respect for the different protected characteristics as defined in law. - The provider has effective culture of safeguarding that enables staff to: identify, help and protect learners who may need early help or who are at risk of neglect, abuse, grooming, exploitation, radicalisation or extremism; help learners to reduce their risk of harm by securing the support they need, or referring in a timely way to those who have the expertise to help; and manage safe recruitment and allegations about adults and learners who may be a risk to other learners and vulnerable adults. - 2.5 The Teacher Standards require us to promote fundamental British values within our College and through our curriculum order to prevent extremism and to promote tolerance and respect for others: - Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: ... - ... not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs
+We take seriously our role in excluding those promoting extremist views that support or are conducive to terrorism. - 2.3 As a publicly funded body, we have a duty to comply with relevant legislation and any statutory responsibilities associated with the delivery of education and safeguarding our students. - 2.4 Ofsted guidance1 states that inspectors will examine: - the provider prepares learners for life in modern Britain by: equipping them to be responsible, respectful, active citizens who contribute positively to society; developing their understanding of fundamental British values; developing their understanding and appreciation of diversity; celebrating what we have in common and promoting respect for the different protected characteristics as defined in law (PD) - those with responsibility for governance ensure that the provider fulfils its statutory duties, for example under the Equality Act 2010, and other duties, for example in relation to the 'Prevent' strategy and safeguarding, and promoting the welfare of learners (L&M) - the provider has a culture of safeguarding that supports effective arrangements to: identify learners who may need early help or who are at risk of neglect, abuse, grooming or exploitation; help learners reduce their risk of harm by securing the support they need, or referring in a timely way to those who have the expertise to help; manage safe recruitment and allegations about adults who may be a risk to learners and vulnerable adults (L&M) - 2.5 The Teacher Standards2 require us to promote fundamental British values within our College and through our curriculum order to prevent extremism and to promote tolerance and respect for others: - Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: ... - ... not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs (Part Two: Personal and Professional Conduct)